 Global hot spare drives provide protection to redundant virtual drives on the controller.
-If you select an Unconfigured Good drive, you have the option to assign it as a global hot spare.
+If you select an Unconfigured Good drive, you have the option to assign it as a global hot spare drive.
+Perform these steps to assign a global hot spare.

-- 1. Open the pop-up drive operations menu, highlight Assign Hot Spare Drive, and press Enter. - 2.
+- 1. Open the popup drive operations menu, highlight Assign Hot Spare Drive, and press Enter. - 2.
 Highlight Go, which appears beneath Operation, and press Enter.

 The hot spare selection dialog appears.